lordpretzel/mu4e-views/README.md

 ### Prerequisites

-Until this on `MELPA`, you have to install two dependencies [xwidgets-reuse](https://github.com/lordpretzel/xwidgets-reuse) and [advice-tools](https://github.com/lordpretzel/advice-tools) first.
+Until this on `MELPA`, you have to install dependency [xwidgets-reuse](https://github.com/lordpretzel/xwidgets-reuse) first.
+Also this uses `xwidget`, so you can only use this package if your emacs has been compiled with support for `xwidget`.
+If you are unsure whether this is the case try running: `(xwidget-webkit-browse-url "https://www.gnu.org/")`.

 ### Quelpa